PLEASE CLICK ON THE GRADE LEVEL CATEGORIES LISTED TO THE SIDE TO VIEW WEEKLY LESSON PLANS AND OBJECTIVES.

 - Making Inferences

-I have been teaching for 27 years, the past 20 of which have been at Holy Rosary School.
+I have been teaching for 28 years, the past 21 of which have been at Holy Rosary School.
 I hold a Master’s Degree in Education with an emphasis on Curriculum and Instruction, endorsements to teach all subjects K-8, with additional endorsements in Language Arts and Instructional Technology.
-I have many years of experience as a homeroom teacher in both 3rd and 6th grades.
+I have experience as a homeroom teacher in both 3rd and 6th grades.
 In addition, I have taught 5th grade Language Arts here at Holy Rosary.
 For the past several years, I’ve enjoyed working with the 3rd and 4th grade teachers aligning reading curriculum with Common Core ELA Standards.
+Catholic Schools have been my home for all of my career; I’ve taught religion, vacation bible school, confirmation classes and for seven years, I lead the HRS parent baptism preparation classes.
+I attended Catholic school from kindergarten through college and earned my Archdiocese of Seattle Catechetical certification in 2003.
 I love this age and enjoy working as a team with parents.
 Please do not hesitate to contact me with any questions!